roberlamerma/iterated_prisioners_dilemma/README.md

 *   [chrono](https://crates.io/crates/chrono) (library for or manipulating date/times)
 *   **std** Rust's superb standard library, used for everything else!

-## Getting Started
+## 3.- Getting Started

-Follow these steps to get a local copy up and running.
+* If you just want to play with the simulator, download the [latest version](https://github.com/roberlamerma/iterated_prisioners_dilemma/releases/tag/v0.1.0), unzip it and jump to the [3.2.- Usage](https://github.com/roberlamerma/iterated_prisioners_dilemma/edit/master/README.md#32--usage) section.
+* On the other hand, if you want to build the project yourself, keep reading...

+### 3.1.- Build it
-### Prerequisites
+#### Prerequisites

 Ensure you have the Rust toolchain installed.
 If not, follow the instructions on the [official Rust website](https://www.rust-lang.org/tools/install).
 This typically involves installing `rustup`.